Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: The Born rule

 \section{The Born rule}

-The results in the previous section show a correspondence that is purely formal; the fluid Schrödinger does not make probabilistic predictions like its conventional quantum counterpart.
-Madelung’s formulation employs a probability density, whereas the classical Euler–Korteweg system describes a mass density $\rho$.
+The results in the previous section show a purely formal equivalence; the fluid Schr\"odinger is not a probabilistic equation like its conventional quantum counterpart.
+Madelung’s original formulation employs a probability density, whereas the classical Euler–Korteweg system describes a mass density $\rho$.
 To see how the one and the other can be related, consider the following construction.

 Let $\rho_{v}(x,t)$ denote the mass density of a single vortex and $\rho_{b}$ the background fluid density, with the vortex mass sharply localized: